 The United States experiences unique challenges with the looting of archeological sites.
 Objects of cultural heritage, unless discovered on federal or tribal land, belong to the landowner.
 Federal lands are too vast to be closely monitored by the limited number of government officials.
 Therefore, the government’s successful prosecution of looters and prohibition of the black market is very challenging.

-Ongoing collaborations between museum staff, the public, academia, and archeologists have slowed the rate of looting.
+Ongoing collaborations between museum staff, the public, academia, and archaeologists have slowed the rate of looting.
 Still, sobering statistics indicate that it remains a substantial problem.
-Over 90% of known American Indian archeological sites have already been destroyed or negatively affected by looters, and this process is ongoing.
+Tens of thousands of looted Native American artifacts are recovered by federal authorities every year, but the process of destruction of archaeological sites, and archaeological knowledge, continues.
 Further work is critical to prevent any more irreparable damage to our past.

 The Poverty Point site shows evidence of early experimentation with fired clay pottery.
 The Adena and Hopewell sites (Ohio River Valley, c.
 1000 BCE-500 CE) are associated with elaborate grave goods and soft pottery.
 Cahokia Mounds (c.
 800 CE) is a Mississippian center containing the largest pyramid built north of Mexico.
 Numerous burials found on this site reflect the complex social hierarchies and community structures that were in existence in those chiefdoms.
 In the southwest, most communities in early prehistory were small and widely scattered, with different styles of dwellings, ceramics, and subsistence practices revolving around the farming of corn, beans, squash, cotton, and other wild or semi-cultivated foods.
 Chaco Canyon (c.
 900 CE) is a region in northwest New Mexico that contains several of the best examples of the “Puebloan” cliff-dwellings.
 Settlements here had populations rivaling those of today’s small towns.

-Looting and vandalism of archeological sites has persisted throughout recent history.
-Between 1980 and 1987, for example, the Navajo Reservation saw a dramatic increase in vandalism and looting of archeological materials.
+Looting and vandalism of archaeological sites has persisted throughout recent history.
+Between 1980 and 1987, for example, the Navajo Reservation saw a dramatic increase in vandalism and looting of archaeological materials.
 Between 1996 and 2005, there was an annual average of 791 incidents reported, but on annual average only 111 were solved or had the perpetrators prosecuted.
-Many Native American archeological and ethnographic objects are sold in Europe, Japan, and Saudi Arabia through auctions that force Native Americans to participate in bidding to buy back their own cultural heritage.
+Many Native American archaeological and ethnographic objects are sold in Europe, Japan, and Saudi Arabia through auctions that force Native Americans to participate in bidding to buy back their own cultural heritage.

 Vandalism of rock art is also a growing concern.
 The Bureau of Land Management (BLM) is searching for the culprits that vandalized ancient Native American rock art located in the desert on the west side of Utah Lake.